-2 (c) might n, with examples, how television programmes and/or radio programmes and/or films affect a person's attitude to belief in God.
-Question Number tive content pality of written communication will be assessed in this answer (strands i, ii and iii) 2 (c) le responses include: A01 • • A film like Bruce Almighty might help people realise why their prayers haven't been answered and affect their attitude to belief in God • A comedy like Father Ted might make a person think that all priests are either stupid or drink too much might make a person think about religion in a negative way • A programme that portrays religious characters in a positive way (e.g. White Girl) might increase a persons empathy with that person and engender belief in God approaches are possible and must be marked according to the levels.
-If you are of the validity of an answer, it must be sent to review. swer which does not refer to identifiable programmes/films cannot go beyond level 2 le explanations can come from the same source or several different sources Level Mark Descriptor 0 No rewardable material.
-Level 1 1-2 Little understanding of the issue shown, typically by: giving a brief explanation not explaining but only describing an example The answer is likely to be in basic English.
-The skills needed to produce effective writing will not normally be present.
-The writing may have some coherence and will be generally comprehensible, but lack both clarity and organisation.
-High incidence of syntactical and/or spelling errors.
-Level 2 3-4 Basic understanding of the issue is shown typically by: using two brief explanations or a developed explanation The condidate is likely to express understanding with a limited command of English The candidate is likely to express understanding with a limited command of English and little use of specialist vocabulary.
+2 (c) in, with examples, how television programmes and/or radio programmes or films might affect a person's attitude to belief in God.
+Question tive content Number The quality of written communication will be assessed in this answer (strands i, ii and iii) 2 (c) AO1 Possible responses include: A television programme (such as The Big Question) might make a person think about religion in a positive way A film like Bruce Almighty might help people realise why their prayers haven't been answered and affect their attitude to belief in God A comedy like Father Ted might make a person think that all priests are either stupid or drink too much might make a person think about religion in a negative way A programme that portrays religious characters in a positive way (e.g. White Girl) might increase a persons empathy with that person and engender belief in God Other approaches are possible and must be marked according to the levels.
+If you are e of the validity of an answer, it must be sent to review. wer which does not refer to identifiable programmes/films can not go beyond level 2. le explanations can come from the same source or several different sources.
+Level Mark Descriptor 0 No rewardable material.
+Level 1 1-2 Little understanding of the issue shown, typically by: Level 2 3-4 Basic understanding of the issue is shown typically by: • using two brief explanations • or a developed explanation The candidate is likely to express understanding with a limited command of English and little use of specialist vocabulary.
 The range of skills needed to produce effective writing is likely to be limited.
 There are likely to be passages which lack clarity and proper organisation.
 Frequent syntactical and/or spelling errors are likely to be present.
 Level 3 5-6 A more developed understanding of the issue is shown typically by: using three brief explanations or a fully developed explanation or two explanations with one developed.
 The candidate is likely to express understanding in a clear style of English and some use of specialist vocabulary.
 The candidate will demonstrate most of the skills needed to produce effective extended writing but there will be lapses in organisation.
 Some syntactical and/or spelling errors are likely to be present.
-Level 4 7-8 A clear understanding of the issue is shown typically by: using four brief explanations or two developed explanation or three explanations with one developed or three explanations with one developed or a comprehensive explanation using one reason only.
-The candidate is likely to express understanding in a clear and correct style of English with a correct use of specialist vocabulary where appropriate.
+Level 4 7-8 A clear understanding of the issue is shown typically by: • using four brief explanations • or two developed explanations • or three explanations with one developed • or a comprehensive explanation The candidate is likely to express understanding in a clear and correct style of English with a correct use of specialist vocabulary where appropriate.
 The skills needed to produce convincing extended writing in place.
 Good organisation and clarity.
 Very few syntactical and/or spelling errors may be found.
 Excellent organisation and planning.